- Top 4 Calorie & Macro Tracking Apps

 Gold Membership: $9.99/month

 The story is quite straightforwards.
-As an athlete, Jason really had to pay attention to his diet and calculate his macros precisely, but failed to find an app that lived up to his expectation.
-Hence he decided to create his own.
+As an athlete, Jason had to pay attention to his diet and calculate his macros precisely.
+However, he failed to find an app that lived up to his expectation, so he decided to create his own.

 After setting up your profile and personal goals, just like other apps, MyMacros+ also provides you with some recommendations.
 However, the difference here is that these recommendations get a lot more precise, especially on the macros end.